 All students are required to have adequate health insurance.
 Students are responsible for their own health care while in school.
 Selected clinical agencies may require evidence of health insurance.
 If you are placed at such an agency, it will be necessary for you to provide this evidence.
-If a health condition arises during the course of study that would in any way alter a student's ability to perform in the clinical setting, it is the student's responsibility to notify the Director of the Physician Assistant Program immediately.
+If a

-In order to ensure the safety of students, staff, clinical agency personnel, and patients, and to comply with clinical agency contract mandates, no students will be permitted to participate in Courses (PASP 609 & 623 Physical Assessment I & II) or clinical phase clerkships unless they have been medically cleared.
+In order to ensure the safety of students, staff, clinical agency personnel, and patients, and to comply with clinical agency contract mandates, no students will be permitted to participate in Courses (PASP 609 Physical Assessment 1 for Physician Assistants & PASP 623 Physical Assessment 2 for Physician Assistants) or clinical phase clerkships unless they have been medically cleared.
 Health care clearance may include but is not limited to, proof of immunizations, physical exam, consent for release forms, facility mandated drug screening, background check, color blindness testing, respirator mask fit testing, student interview, or facility orientation.
 The program's health care clearance process is handled through Certified Background, an online company that verifies student health care clearance paperwork based upon the program specifications.
 Students are deemed compliant or non-compliant.
-A non-compliant status may result in failure of PASP 609 & 623, student removal from the clerkship site, clerkship reassignment and a subsequent delay in graduation.
+A non-compliant status may result in failure of PASP 609 Physical Assessment 1 for Physician Assistants & PASP 623 Physical Assessment 2 for Physician Assistants, student removal from the clerkship site, clerkship reassignment and a subsequent delay in graduation.
 Additionally, students are required to bring a copy of all completed health clearance documents with them to every clerkship.
 Students must keep a copy of the completed health clearance documents for their own records.